dsuryd/dotNetify-Elements/ViewModels/Docs/Layout/Panel.md

 [inset]

-#### Derivative Panels
+#### Frame

-Derivative panels are essentially Panel elements with different default property values, with plain names to clearly express their purpose.

-- __Frame__: Panels with _noMargin_ property set to false; convenient for setting up a container that frames its content.
+Frame is derived from the Panel element, but with _noMargin_ property set to false.
+It is intended to set up a container that frames its content.

-- __CellPanel__:  Panels _noGap_ property set to true; intended to be used to group _Cell_ elements to make a table or grid appearance.

 The margin and gap sizes can be configured with the global theme.

 #### Flex Layout